dszedon/jetbrains_projects/Hard/README.md

 and metacharacters (?, *, +, ^, $).

 **Learning Outcomes**
-Learn about the regex syntax, practice working with parsing and slicing, and get more familiar with boolean algebra and recursion
+Learn about the regex syntax, practice working with parsing and slicing, and get more familiar with boolean algebra and recursion.

 ---